 - You are logged into the same user account that you used to install Anaconda or Miniconda. - You are in a directory that Anaconda or Miniconda can find. - You have closed and re-opened the terminal window after installing conda.

 Determining your conda version

-In addition to the conda --version command explained above, you can determine what conda version is installed by running one of the following commands in your terminal window or an Anaconda Prompt:
+In addition to the conda --version command explained above, you can determine what conda version is installed by running one of the following commands in your terminal window:

 '''

 conda info

 '''